davidyu8/gouda-group-project/README.md

 It is important that both of these conditions are satisfied before proceeding!
 The recipes1M.db file is large (over 1.5 GB) and you do not want to attempt to push it to GitHub.

-Next, run the file `prepare_data.py`, and you will be good to go!
+Next, open up a command line interface.
+Activate a Python environment and change the directory to `py`.
+Then run the file `prepare_data.py` (by typing `python prepare_data.py`), and you will be good to go!
+This process may take a few minutes.
+It will periodically print updates on its progress.

 ## Location of recipes1M.db
 To train new models (using `recipe_generator.ipynb`), recipes1M.db must be in the "data" folder.
 In order to run the website, recipes1M.db must be in the "Flask_Site" folder.